Date: Wednesday, March 15, 2017

 Estimated Fair Market Value

-Net proceeds will benefit the Dean’s Fund for Excellence.
-Estimated Fair Market Value (EFMV) of the event is $ 85.00 per ticket including tax.
-Sponsorships may be a tax-deductible contribution less the EFMV of goods and services received, as follows: Platinum: EFMV of $ 1,700.00; Honoree Reception: EFMV of $ 3,350.00; Gold: EFMV of $ 850.00; Silver: EFMV of $ 850.00; Friends of the Law School: EFMV of $ 425.00.
+Net proceeds will be distributed as follows: 75% of the net proceeds will benefit the Dean's Fund for Excellence and 25% of the net proceeds will benefit the Law Alumni Scholarship Fund endowment to increase the principal.
+Estimated Fair Market Value (EFMV) of the event is $ 90.00 per ticket including tax.
+Sponsorships may be a tax-deductible contribution less the EFMV of goods and services received, as follows: Platinum: EFMV of $ 1,800.00; Gold: EFMV of $ 900.00; Silver: EFMV of $ 900.00; Friends of the Law School: EFMV of $ 450.00; Wine Sponsor: EFMV of $180.
 Please consult your tax advisor.

 The Law Alumni Board selects the Knous and Distinguished Alumni Award recipients.
-Additional awards, such as the Dean Edward C King "Pay It Forward" and Richard Schaden Adopted Alumnus Award are awarded periodically and honorees are selected by Dean Weiser.
+Additional awards, such as the Dean Edward C King "Pay It Forward" and Richard Schaden Adopted Alumnus Award are awarded periodically and honorees are selected by the Dean.

 The William Lee Knous Award was established in memory of former governor, federal judge, distinguished statesman and alumnus, William Lee Knous (1911).
 It is Colorado Law’s highest alumni honor and is given to the an alumnus or alumna in recognition of outstanding achievement and sustained service to Colorado Law.